 Why in the world would there be so many ways to say “sodium”?

 One of the main reasons is because each one of these sodium compounds is different and affects food in different ways.
 Some are used just like table salt to season our foods during or after the cooking process.
 Others though are used as preservatives and use to cure certain meats and vegetables.
 Although they are not used for the same end results, the results are the same, they all add up to a sodium “total” that we see clearly as milligrams on the label.

 What should be the daily sodium intake for a healthy adult?
-Abut 2,300 mg per day according to the FDA… that’s equal to about 1 teaspoon of salt!
-(We Americans eat on average about 3,400 mg of sodium per day.)
+Abut 2,300 mg per day according to the FDA… that’s equal to only about 1 teaspoon of salt!
+We Americans eat on average about 3,400 mg of sodium per day.

 How did I interpret that information and use it to benefit my weight loss journey?